Hail Damage Repair

 Auto Hail Repair costs can be expensive

-The team at “Free Auto Hail” has technicians who are certified by manufacturers and certified to perform PDR or collision repair on your vehicle.
+The team at The Dent Shop has technicians who are certified by manufacturers and certified to perform PDR or collision repair on your vehicle.
 You have a choice for the type of repair you want.
-Our team at “Free Auto Hail” can provide a recommendation for the option that will work best.
+Our team at The Dent Shop can provide a recommendation for the option that will work best.
 Give us a call for a free estimate for a fast estimate.
 The Dent Shop (469) 233-5880